rvnryn/Capstone-Project/README.md

 											</thead>
 												<tr style='border-bottom: 1px solid #eee;'>
 													<td style='padding: 8px;'><b><a href='https://github.com/AcsOfficial/Capstone-Project/blob/master/frontend/app/Features/Inventory/Today_Inventory/page.tsx'>page.tsx</a></b></td>
-													<td style='padding: 8px;'>- This code file defines the Today Inventory page within the inventory management feature of the application<br>- Its primary purpose is to present users with a comprehensive, interactive view of the current day's inventory status<br>- It enables users to efficiently view, filter, sort, and manage inventory items, facilitating real-time decision-making and operational oversight<br>- By integrating various hooks and UI components, the page ensures a dynamic and responsive user experience aligned with the overall architecture of the inventory system.</td>
+													<td style='padding: 8px;'>- This code file defines the Today Inventory page within the inventory management feature of the application<br>- Its primary purpose is to display, manage, and interact with the current day's inventory data, providing users with real-time insights and control over inventory items<br>- It integrates various UI components, icons, and hooks to facilitate functionalities such as searching, filtering, sorting, and editing inventory records<br>- Overall, this page serves as a centralized interface for users to monitor and perform actions on today's inventory, seamlessly connecting to backend APIs and maintaining state to ensure an up-to-date and user-friendly experience within the broader inventory management architecture.</td>
 												</tr>
 											</table>
 											<!-- Update_Today_Inventory Submodule -->